Tzrlk/jekyll-asciidoc-quickstart/_posts/2016-11-23-building-an-rpg-on-warp.md

 ---
 title: Building an RPG on WaRP
-categories: rpgs systems
+tags: rpgs systems
-page-excerpt: I've been working on my own RPG for a while, and after at just a decade, think that WaRP is a good base.
 ---

+I've been working on my own RPG for a while, and after at just a decade, think that WaRP is a good base.
 I think about role-playing systems a lot, reading through everything I can get my hands on and critiquing each asked for how well it fulfills it's purpose in making the game fun.

 I've been trying to strike a balance between crunchiness and fluidity for a while.
 Mostly I err on the side of simulation, but since the setting in working with is a dreamscape, that ends up being less than appropriate.